Paramedics need the ability to make swift decisions and stay calm.

 24-hour shift work (including weekends) is usually a standard requirement of the job.

-The National Health Service (NHS) employs most paramedics, although a number may also be employed by large organisations, or charitable bodies such as the St John Ambulance.
+The NHS employs most paramedics, although there are also some vacancies with other organisations, including charities such as the St John Ambulance.

 - A good level of physical fitness